LES ASSASSINS DU BODYGRAPH

 IMAGE CREDITS & LINKS

 All images by scanned by Sweet Jane from an original fashion feature in PLEXUS - Issue No.9 1967.
 All Photographs by Chantal Wolf.
-You'll find more examples of Dandy Fashion and Peacock Style from the period in some of my previous posts as follow: The Swinging Revolution 1966, Jess Down - English Boy ltd Model & Artist 1969, Male Plumage 1968, New Plumes in the Peacock's Tail 1968, and Whatever Happened to Stephen Topper & Topper Shoes?
+You'll find more examples of Dandy Fashion and Peacock Style from the period in some of my previous posts as follow: The Swinging Revolution (1966), Jess Down - English Boy ltd Model & Artist (1969), Male Plumage (1968), Mr Fish of Clifford St (1968) and New Plumes in the Peacock's Tail (1968).